Koko-66/Web-App-DevOps-Project/README.md

     - In conjunction with Shipping Date, can be used to track 'time-to-delivery' providing valuable insights into potential issues with delivery service providers/bottlenecks.
     - Track and compare the performance (delivery success/time-to-delivery) of various delivery service providers, etc.

-    The feature was implemented successfully in feature branch `feature/add-delivery-date` and is ready to be merged into the production branch when required (provided there are no merge conflicts).
+    The feature was implemented successfully in feature branch [`feature/add-delivery-date`](https://github.com/Koko-66/Web-App-DevOps-Project/tree/feature/add-delivery-date) and is ready to be merged into the production branch when required (provided there are no merge conflicts).

-    NOTE: It is recommended that additional functionality implementing solutions mentioned above are done in separate branch(es).
+    _NOTE: It is recommended that additional functionality implementing the solutions mentioned above are developed in separate branch(es)._

-    [Screenshot to be added]

 ## Getting Started